 “We are changing the way people move from place to place with an eye towards the future of how cities will evolve, as well as the mobility needs in the off-road space.”

 Electric SUV with built-in ‘karaoke mode’

-American automaker Fisker has unveiled its ultimate electric Ocean crossover which was designed to enhance the emotional experiences on the road.
-The built-in ‘karaoke mode’ makes some noice to bring passengers together.
-When in ‘california mode,’ the vehicle’s nine glass windows and panels lower or slide to create “an open-air feeling, while still maintaining a full ‘roll cage’ safety structure around the passengers.”
+American automaker Fisker has unveiled its ultimate electric Ocean crossover, which was designed to enhance the road’s emotional experiences.
+The built-in ‘karaoke mode’ makes some noise to bring passengers together.
+When in ‘California mode,’ the vehicle’s nine glass windows and panels lower or slide to create “an open-air feeling, while still maintaining a full ‘roll cage’ safety structure around the passengers.”

-The veichle features also a book service offered through an app which allows consumers to manage paying their car or schedule maintenance appointments more easily without bringing their car to a shop to get maintenance.
+The vehicle also features a booking service offered through an app that allows consumers to manage to pay for their car or schedule maintenance appointments more easily without bringing their car to a shop to get maintenance.